SynBioDex/SbolStandardWebsite/content/post/SBOLinside-Announcement/index.md

 {{< figure src="SBOLinside_Banner.png" title="" lightbox="true" >}}

 Next to the day-to-day editorial work for SBOL, we have been working on something special for you as the SBOL community.
-We asked, how can we provide insights to SBOL and its organization and additionally allow the community to follow our current work.
+We asked ourselves: how can we offer deeper insights into SBOL and our organisation while making it easier for the community to follow our ongoing work?
 Our answer is **SBOLinside**.

 SBOLinside is a video podcast format specifically focusing on providing inside stories from our work on SBOL and our organization.